 The Institute for Communication and Religion has been awarded a grant from the National Network Board of the Lilly Fellows Program in Humanities and the Arts.
-Known as a "Lilly Grant," the funding will support a one-day, regional conference in spring 2020 entitled "Communication and Religion in the Year of a U.S. Presidential Election."
+Known as a "Lilly Grant," the funding will support a one-day, regional conference entitled "Communication and Religion in the Year of a U.S. Presidential Election."

 As noted in the title, the conference will host panels that explore the intersection of communication and religion in the upcoming presidential election, with a specific emphasis on the role that church-related institutions – such as diocesan universities like Seton Hall – can serve in fostering and promoting public discourse and civic engagement.